esbiskin/bitcoin-price-prediction-with-python/README.md

 # Bitcoin Price Prediction with Python
-I used Google Colab.
+I used Google Colab as IDE.
 For any task where most of your work is related to analysis and visualization, you can use Jypyter notebook or Google Colab there.